samcn8/topas/README.md

 cargo build --release
 ```

-Note that it is important to build with the `--release` flag, which will signficantly improve the performance of the engine.
+Note that it is important to build with the `--release` flag, which will significantly improve the performance of the engine.

 The resulting executable can be found in: